bella-juma/python-data-sci/README.md

-# COTE D’IVOIRE MTN COMMUNICATION TECHNOLOGY
+# COTE D’IVOIRE MTN UPGRADE TECHNOLOGY

- This is a model to  clean, and analyze  data of MTN service provider that wil assist users get various details.The data has to go through data cleaning procedures to ensure availability of information that will support business  like **billing prices** and availability of particular geograpgical areas with various loxcalised cities and products    available or the users
+ This is a model to  assess , clean, and analyze  data of MTN service provider that wil assist users get various regional details that will ensure good infrastructires to be put  in place .The data cleaning will ensure the data gives strtategies that wil ensure snooth upgrade of the products and services that they offer.

 -------------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------------------